dyhes/zulip/docs/production/upgrade-or-modify.md

 `/home/zulip/deployments/last/scripts/restart-server`, or to an earlier previous version by running `/home/zulip/deployments/DATE/scripts/restart-server`.
-The `restart-server` script stops any running Zulip server, and starts the version corresponding to the `restart-server` path you call.
+The `restart-server` script stops any running Aloha server, and starts the version corresponding to the `restart-server` path you call.

 ## Preserving local changes to service configuration files

 :::{warning}
-If you have modified service configuration files installed by Zulip (e.g. the nginx configuration), the Zulip upgrade process will overwrite your configuration when it does the `puppet apply`.
+If you have modified service configuration files installed by Aloha (e.g. the nginx configuration), the Aloha upgrade process will overwrite your configuration when it does the `puppet apply`.
 :::